 We don’t pick the docs—Denver physicians do.
 For the past 26 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat themselves and their families.
 Our theory is that medical professionals are best qualified to judge other medical professionals.
 The ballot is posted on 5280.com from the end of January to mid-March each year.
 Every metro-area doctor with a valid Colorado medical license can fill it out.
 Once the doctor hits “save,” the votes are entered into our database and tallied.

 So doesn’t that make it one big popularity contest?

-In many respects, yes.
+In some respects, yes.
 We hope that doctors give us careful, responsible answers, but there’s little we can do to stop them from recommending their skiing buddies.
 Using the list is a lot like going to your doctor and asking for a referral.
-The difference is we’re asking a lot more doctors than you’d ever have the chance to.
-Also, by working to raise our return rate each year (it was 17 percent this year), we hope to correct for politics.
+The difference is that we’re asking a lot more doctors than you’d ever have the chance to.
+Also, by working to raise our return rate (it was 13 percent this year), we hope to correct for politics.
 The more doctors who participate, the less chance that any one person’s aspirations will win out.

 I thought my doc was a good physician, but she’s not on the list.
 What does that mean?